Southern Railway (UK): Electric multiple units

-The early LBSCR AC overhead Electric multiple units (EMU) were phased-out by September 1929 and converted into DC types.
-All further electrification was at 660 V DC, and investment was made in modernising the fleet inherited from the pre-Grouping companies, and building new stock often by converting existing steam hauled carriages.
+The early LB&SCR AC overhead EMUs were phased-out by September 1929 and converted into DC types.
+All further electrification was at 660V DC, and investment was made in modernising the fleet inherited from the pre-Grouping companies, and building new stock often by converting existing steam hauled carriages.
 The Southern Railway's EMU classification meant the unit type was given a three-letter code (sometimes two letters), prefixed by the number of carriages within each unit.
-These early suburban units, constructed between 1925 and 1937 were therefore designated 3-SUB, or later 4-SUB, depending on the number of coaches.
-The EMUs consisted of a fixed formation of two driving units at both ends of the train, and could have varying numbers of carriages in between (as indicated in the classification).
+These early Class 405 suburban units, constructed between 1925 and 1937, were therefore designated 3-SUB, or later 4-SUB, depending on the number of coaches.
+The EMUs consisted of a fixed formation of two driving units at both ends of the train, and could have varying numbers of carriages in between, as indicated in the classification.

-Newly built units of 4-LAV 6PUL and 5BEL (Brighton Belle) types were introduced in 1932 for the electrification of the Brighton Main Line.
+Newly built units of 4-LAV, 6-PUL and 5-BEL (Brighton Belle) types were introduced in 1932 for the electrification of the Brighton Main Line.
 Further types were introduced as electrification spread further.
 Thus the 2-BIL units were constructed between 1935 and 1938 to work long-distance semi-fast services to Eastbourne, Portsmouth and Reading, or the 2-HAL for those to Maidstone and Gillingham.
-4-COR units, handled fast trains on the London Waterloo railway station to Portsmouth Harbour railway station from April 1937.
+4-COR units, handled fast trains on the London Waterloo to Portsmouth Harbour route from April 1937.

 A total of 460 electric vehicles were to be built by the Southern Railway before nationalisation.
-Variants of the Southern Railway's electric stock included Pullman carriages or wagons for the carriage of parcels and newspapers, allowing flexibility of use on the London suburban lines and the Eastern Section of the network.
+Variants of the Southern Railway's electric stock included Pullman carriages or wagons for the carriage of parcels and newspapers, allowing flexibility of use on the London suburban lines and the Eastern section of the network.

 Other forms of traction

 The railway also experimented with other forms of traction.
-It bought a 50 hp petrol-driven Drewry Railcar in 1927 to test its operating cost and reliability on lightly used branch lines.
+It bought a 50 hp petrol-driven Drewry railcar in 1927 to test its operating cost and reliability on lightly used branch lines.
 It was not successful and was sold to the Weston, Clevedon and Portishead Railway in 1934.
-Similarly, a Sentinel steam railcar was purchased in 1933 for use on the Devil's Dyke branch.
-It was transferred from that line in March 1936 and tried in other areas, but was withdrawn in 1940.
+Similarly, a Sentinel steam railcar was purchased in 1933 for use on the Devil's Dyke branch; it was transferred from that line in March 1936 and tried in other areas, but was withdrawn in 1940.